 - 100 kilograms or more of marijuana, or 100 plants

 Federal prosecutors have substantial resources at their disposal to secure a conviction.
 Federal convictions do not have parole, and most people convicted at the federal level serve their full sentence in prison.
 If you face federal drug trafficking charges, you could be facing serious jail time and hefty fines.
 Hiring an experienced criminal defense attorney is your best chance at getting the charges against you reduced or dismissed.
 There are some common defense strategies in drug manufacturing cases that a skilled criminal defense attorney may argue on your behalf.

 When facing criminal drug charges at the federal level, you need to build a solid legal team.
-Dennis E. Boyle, Attorney at Law, is a skilled criminal defense and federal crime attorney with years of experience practicing law in the federal court system and over 200 federal jury trials under his belt.
-He will work tirelessly to work as your advocate with competence, integrity, and attention to detail.
+Boyle and Jasari, are skilled criminal defense and federal crime attorneys with years of experience practicing law in the federal court system and over 200 federal jury trials.
+The law firm works tirelessly to work as your advocate with competence, integrity, and attention to detail.